 - Station #2: PIGS at 66 yards–There will/may be two shooters at this station.
 The left hand five targets are to be shot by the LEFT SHOOTER and the right hand five targets are to be shot by the RIGHT SHOOTER.
 With five rounds of ammunition fire at pig targets 60m/66y away using a sitting or kneeling position within two minutes and thirty seconds.
 Brief reloading period, then fire five rounds at the same five targets as were shot in the first string of five shots.Short break to record score and service targets.

 - Station #3: TURKEYS at 84 yards—There will/may be two shooters at this station.
 The left hand five targets are to be shot by the LEFT SHOOTER and the right hand five targets are to be shot by the RIGHT SHOOTER.
 With five rounds of ammunition fire at turkey targets 77m/84y away using a prone position within two minutes and thirty seconds.
 Brief reloading period, then fire five rounds at the same five targets as were shot in the first string of five shots.Short break to record score and service targets.

 - Station #4: RAMS at 109 yards—There will/may be two shooters at this station.
-The left hand (four—shooter’s choice for MASTERS–LARGE or small ), LEFT FACING targets are to be shot by the LEFT SHOOTER and the right hand (two) RIGHT FACING five targets are to be shot by the RIGHT SHOOTER, separately with five shots at each target in two strings of fire.
+The left hand (four—shooter’s choice for MASTERS–LARGE or small ), LEFT FACING targets are to be shot by the LEFT SHOOTER and the right hand (four) RIGHT FACING five targets are to be shot by the RIGHT SHOOTER, separately with five shots at each target in two strings of fire.
 For the first string of fire, with five rounds of ammunition fire at left of two sheep targets 100m/109y away using the specified (on the score sheet in lower left portion) position within two minutes and thirty seconds.
 Brief reloading period, then fire five rounds at the right target.Short break to record score and service targets.

 - Conduct shoot-off in standing position at targets as assigned by Match Director to settle tie-breakers if necessary.